jonagitsdata/608-mod1/README.md

 # Learning Python Again
-Foundational notes for lesrning the basics of Python
+Foundational notes for learning the basics of Python